Indonesia says it will extend copper export permits for Freeport and Amman - ExBulletin

 Indonesia says it will extend copper export permits for Freeport and Amman

-JAKARTA (May 8): Indonesia will extend copper concentrate export permits for Freeport Indonesia and Amman Mineral Nusa Tenggara, President Joko Widodo told reporters on Wednesday, adding that details of the extensions were still being worked out. elaboration.
+JAKARTA, May 8 (Reuters) –Indonesia will extend copper concentrate export permits for Freeport Indonesia and Amman Mineral Nusa Tenggara, President Joko Widodo told reporters on Wednesday, adding that details of the extensions were still being worked out.

 Current permits will expire on May 31.